Marlendo/kitameraki-be-test/README.md

 ## ✅ Tips

-- Do **not** commit `local.settings.json` — it contains sensitive data
+- Do **not** commit `local.settings.json` — it contains sensitive credentials.
-- Use `.env` or environment variable manager if you want advanced config
+- Use `.env` or environment variable managers for advanced secret management.
+- Use Azure Emulator for local testing (e.g., Cosmos DB, Storage) if needed.

 ---

+Best regards,
-Best regard Erick Marlendo Noviyanto ⚡
+**Erick Marlendo Noviyanto** ⚡